 *In order to align with best practices, all new Study Tours are required to work with a US-based study abroad provider.
 You are welcome to choose your provider from the approved list below.
 If there is another provider you prefer, or you need assistance finding an appropriate provider, please contact the Director of International Education.

-All program proposals are due no later than March 15 to be considered for the next academic year.
+All program proposals should be submitted by faculty in the Study Tour Proposal Program application in Via TRM by March 15 to be considered for the next academic year.

 Program Approval Process